dedpool-glitch/agpv-ai-consultant/docs/model_interface.md

 The LLM may help collect inputs and explain outputs, but it should not invent model inputs, bypass validation, or calculate scientific outputs itself.

+The experimental candidate-generation flow allows the LLM to propose inputs, but every proposed value must still pass the same deterministic validators before it can reach a simulation model.

 ## Current PVMAPS Interface

 PVMAPS currently follows this pattern: